It seems you are using Internet Explorer 11, which is not supported by this website. We recommend Google Chrome for the best browsing experience.

 There is a general trend to avoid all e-numbers as they sound too abstract for most consumers.
 For example, a cake that has calcium phosphate (E341i) and sodium diphosphate (E450) in the ingredient list will probably not attract consumers’ attention.
 However, all three ingredients are part of baking powder, an ingredient that is found in every kitchen and used in cake batter to make it lighter.
 Consumers will perceive a cake that simply lists "baking powder" in the ingredient list as a clean-label cake.

-Remember, the clean label concept is not just a trend—it’s a commitment to better, more transparent food choices.
+Remember, the clean label concept is not just a trend, but a commitment to better, more transparent food choices.
 Consumers appreciate it, and your food brand thrives by embracing it.

 Why does clean label matter to consumers?